-The Accessible Housing project is undertaking Regulatory Impact Assessment (RIA) of options for potential minimum accessibility standards for housing, to be applied through the NCC.
-Accessible housing is any housing that includes features to enable use by people either with a disability or through their life stages.
-The RIA will consider the Livable Housing Design Guidelines Silver and Gold level specifications as possible options for a minimum accessibility standard, and additional options identified through consultation.
+Under the Accessible Housing project, regulatory analysis is currently being undertaken of options for potential minimum accessibility standards for housing applied through the NCC.
+Accessible housing is housing that includes features which enable use by people either with a disability or transitioning through their life stages.
+The regulatory analysis will consider the Livable Housing Design Guidelines Silver and Gold level specifications as possible options for a minimum accessibility standard, and additional options identified through consultation.

-In August this year, the Building Ministers’ Forum agreed that the ABCB will develop an Options Paper on accessible housing possibly being regulated through the NCC.
+In August 2018, the Building Ministers’ Forum agreed to the ABCB developing an Options Paper on accessible housing possibly being regulated through the NCC.

-The Accessible Housing Options Paper is currently open for public consultation to seek broader community and industry input and refine the details of the objectives, options and terminology that will be considered in a formal Regulatory Impact Statement, expected to begin in the first quarter of 2019.
+The Accessible Housing Options Paper was released for public consultation between September and November 2018.
+It sought community and industry input into the objectives, options and terminology that will be considered in a formal Regulatory Impact Statement, expected to begin in 2019.

 National Consultation Forums

-The ABCB will be holding a consultation forum in each capital city.
-These forums will provide an opportunity for stakeholders to have their say on accessible housing in-person, and have questions answered directly by representatives of the ABCB.
-These forums are free to attend and booking is essential.
-If you would like to attend, please register to secure your place.
+In October and November 2018, the ABCB held a series of consultation forums in each capital city.
+These forums provided an opportunity for stakeholders to have their say on accessible housing in-person, and have questions answered directly by representatives of the ABCB.
+A video recording of these forums is available.

 Accessible Housing Options Paper released for public comment